nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

 ### patient element ###

 This element carries reference to the `Patient` currently undergoing triage.
 It is the responsibility of the EMS to identify the correct patient in each `$evaluate` interaction with the CDSS to reduce the risk of inappropriate triage.

+It should be noted that within a number of triage scenarios it may not be possible to accurately establish the identity of a patient.
+In some cases it may be possible to establish their identity, but only at a later stage in their triage.
+Some scenarios where this might apply:
+- when dealing with an unconscious patient
+- when a patient does not wish to disclose their identity
+- during an online journey for a system does not establish identity/ only establishes identity later in the journey

+In these types of scenario the EMS MUST still populate the Patient resource (.subject).
+The Patient resource will be populated as appropriate for the EMS.
+This may be generating a temporary patient identifier, suitably identified, with appropriate information for an unidentified patient.
+The manner in which an EMS uses anonymous and interim identifiers is outside the scope of this Implementation Guide.

 ### userType element ###
 The userType element carries the type of user initiating the request to the CDSS.
 It MUST be populated by the EMS and can have the values Patient, RelatedPerson, or Practitioner.